pacificclimate/routomator/pyroutomator/README.md

 1. R library: `module load R`
 1. GDAL library and command line tools: `module load gdal`
-1. Python version 2.
-The routomator has not been tested on python 3.

-*On current 2016-07-19 compute hardware, you must load R _then_ gdal*
+1. Python version 3.
+As Python 2 is no longer supported, neither does the routomator support it.

 ## Installation